The signal header provides a means to handle signals reported during a program's execution.

 typedef sig_atomic_t

-The sig_atomic_t type is of type int and is used
+type is of type int

 as a variable in a signal handler.
-The SIG_ macros are used with
+The SIG_

 the signal function to define signal functions.